SanjayAaditya/Buddy-Splits/README.md

 ## Usage
 - You need to setup your google api integration and download "client_secret.json" from google cloud platform.
 Place it in the same directory along with the scripts.
 Run the contactExtractor.py file first then the contactParser.py.
 - You may need to add yourself and your team members as test users for them to allow access.
+- Once the google account access has been granted.
+Make sure contacts.json file has been generated.
+- Run the UPI_generator.py file to generate a payment link

 ## UPDATE
 - The application is in development.
 There is no GUI as of now.
 I am learning KOTLIN to try to create an android app.
 Feel free to try the python scripts.
 If you are willing to contribute go right on ahead.